-• The agency pays only for the total time spent on direct psychiatric client care during each visit, including services rendered when making rounds.
-The agency considers services rendered during rounds to be direct client care services and may include up to one hour individual psychotherapy, family/group therapy, and electroconvulsive therapy.

-• One ECT or narcosynthesis per client, per day only when performed by a psychiatrist.
+- The agency pays only for the total time spent on direct psychiatric client care during each visit, including services rendered when making rounds.
+The agency considers services rendered during rounds to be direct client care services and may include up to one hour individual psychotherapy, family/group therapy, and electroconvulsive therapy. - One ECT or narcosynthesis per client, per day only when performed by a psychiatrist.

-Inpatient professional psychiatric services provided to any Apple Health client who is not enrolled in FIMC
+Inpatient professional psychiatric services provided to an eligible Apple Health client not enrolled in an integrated managed care plan

-The agency pays for psychiatric services provided by a psychiatrist, P-ARNP, or PMHNP-BC to any client during a psychiatric admission when the client is not enrolled in a FIMC care delivery system.
+The agency pays for psychiatric services provided by a psychiatrist, P-ARNP, or PMHNP-BC to any client during a psychiatric admission when the client is not enrolled in an integrated managed care plan.

-If a client is an MCO-covered client and is not in FIMC, all professional claims submitted to the agency for inpatient psychiatric services must include EPA #870001369.
+If a client is an MCO-covered client and is not in integrated managed care plan, all professional claims submitted to the agency for inpatient psychiatric services must include EPA #870001369.